JackDarnell/GV-NAP-File-Sharing-System/README.md

 - When central server quits send quit command to peers.
 - Error handling for peer commands.
 - Change buffer handling so data larger than the buffer is sent using a loop, recieving code will need to check for a termination character to determine if all of the past message has been sent.
+- Split different commands into their own functions for readability
+- Add port specification to peer FTP server

 ### Bugs:
 - When a client crashes the central server control thread for that client hits an infinite loop, need to find a way to detect when the client disconnects without quitting, clear their files and username, and close the control thread for the client.